Getting Started with EnviousWispr in Under 2 Minutes

 You’re Up and Running

-That’s the full EnviousWispr tutorial — from install to your first dictation in under two minutes, with optional customization whenever you’re ready for it.
-Free and open source — just download and go.
+That’s the full setup, from install to your first dictation in under two minutes, with optional customization whenever you’re ready for it.
+Free to download, no account required.
 A hotkey, your voice, and polished text in whatever app you’re working in.